 Making the natural light source the focal point of your grey room is another clever way to balance the tones with warmth and depth.
 You can install large mirrors, choose low beds to avoid blocking light paths, or get a crystal decor (glass vases and Lucite trays) to add shimmer effortlessly.

-However, ensure that your bedroom remains clean all the time for a sophisticated vibe.
+However, make sure that your bedroom remains clean all the time for a sophisticated vibe.

 4. Starry Night Sky Ceiling Design